-- Purpose: To provide additional language arts rigor in preparation for Senior Language Arts, CC+, and beyond - Content: This class has a twofold focus: First, preparing for and mastering the English, Reading and Writing portion of the ACT exam; second, extending the learning from grades 9 and 10 by focusing on the classics of World Literature in preparation for college.
-This includes reading, analyzing, and writing about short stories, novels and plays, and the continuation of vocabulary acquisition, grammar, and literary terminology.
-In additional to this curriculum, students in (JLAH) will complete an independent study of the teacher's discretion.
-It will often consist of an independent read of an epic poem or novel with an accompanying collegiate thesis; but the study can vary based upon the needs of the students and current social trends.
+- Purpose: To continue extending students' English Language Arts education in preparation for Senior English Language Arts, future occupations, and collegiate studies. - Content: This class has a twofold focus: First, preparing for and mastering the English, Reading, and Writing portions of the ACT exam; second, continuing to build from knowledge obtained from grades 9 and 10 by focusing on analyzing texts with more thorough attention.
+This includes reading, analyzing, and writing about short stories, novels, and plays, and the continuation of vocabulary acquisition, grammar, and literary terminology.
+Students in Honors English 11 will be given the opportunity to earn CC+ credit through the in-house CC+ program at Coldwater High School.
+Students will be dual-enrolled at Coldwater High School and through a college/university, meaning that students can obtain college credits while they are still in high school.
+Admission to a CC+ course is determined by the college/university.
+This course will be using the AP grading scale for the HS grade.

-Prerequisite: Recommendations from English 9 and 10 instructors.
+Prerequisite: Recommendations from English 10 instructors.